-The College of Education provides both academic and funding support for its graduate students.
+The College of Education and Human Development provides both academic and funding support for its graduate students.
 Funding options can include tuition awards, scholarships and federal aid.

 Education Tuition Award

 The Education Tuition Award provides financial support to qualified, full-time graduate students.
 You must submit a complete application for admission by the deadline and be admitted into a graduate program to be considered for these awards.
 Funding offers might include a tuition award and an offer of graduate student employment.